-However, if you’re simply needing the most cost-effective upgrade for your existing attic insulation, Applegate’s Bora Spray Cellulose is the product you want.
+However, if you’re simply needing the most cost-effective upgrade for your existing attic insulation, all-borate cellulose is the product you want.

 One air-change-per-hour means that all of the air inside your home has been replaced with unfiltered, unconditioned air from outside your home.
 All of it, 100%, gone.
 I’m talking about the air you’ve spent money to heat or cool, filter & clean, de-humidify or humidify, is completely lost to the atmosphere; poof, gone to never be retrieved.

 And it’s replaced with dusty, humid, unhealthy, damp air filled with pollen and nasties that’s either too hot or too cold and must be warmed-up or cooled-down if you are to enjoy your home.
 Not very efficient.